Hacker Who Posted Nudes Of Celebs Like Kirsten Dunst And Jennifer Lawrence Pleads For Shorter Prison Sentence

 — News Channel NYC (@NewsChannel_NYC) January 12, 2018

-Moreover, Garofano and his lawyer are maintaining the story that he was not the “mastermind” behind the hacking, but rather was part of a bigger operation, reported Canoe.
+Moreover, Garofano and his lawyer are maintaining the story that he was not the “mastermind” behind the hacking, but rather part of a bigger operation, reported Canoe.

 Additionally, Lynch said that Garofano merely got caught up “with some more sophisticated types who turned out to be criminals,” said Connecticut Law Tribune.

 If the hacker could have it his way, he’d only spend a short time in prison, followed by house arrest.
-For the time being, he’s out on a $50,000 bond.
+For the time being, he’s out on $50,000 bond.
 While initially, reports showed that he might face a minimum sentence of five years, newer reports show the number has increased dramatically.

 In addition to saying how sorry he is about what he did, Garofano emphasized that he had ruined the family name in the small town they live in.